pushkalkatara/pushkalkatara_.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Masters Student at Robotics Institute (MSR)
+role: MS in Robotics (MSR)

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Carnegie Mellon University
+  - name: Robotics Institute, Carnegie Mellon University
     url: https://www.ri.cmu.edu/s

 # Short bio (displayed in user profile at end of posts)
 bio: I am excited about building intelligent robots which can see, reason, talk and act like humans.
-I pursue research on Multi-Modal Machine Learning at the intersection of Computer Vision, Natural Language Processing and Robotics.
-My long-term goal is to build robots which can perceive its environment, involve in dialog, perform common-sense reasoning and navigate intelligently to solve its goal.
+I pursue research on computer vision and robotics.

 # Interests to show in About widget
 interests:
   - Computer Vision
-  - Natural Language Processing
-  - Multi-Modal Representation Learning
-  - Self-Supervised Learning
+  - Deep Learning
   - EmbodiedAI

 # Education to show in About widget